TryMk/Color-Generator-Model/README.md

 Make sure the `colors.csv` file is in the same directory as the notebook.

-5. **Execute the notebook cells to train the model and generate colors.**
+5. **Execute the notebook cells to train the model and generate colors.
+(You may load weights to predict the colors easily without training.)**

 ## Data